Sunday Full-Day Workshops

 1. Approaches to assessing environmental justice: perspectives from the scientific, regulatory and regulated communities

-Speaker: Unni Blake
+Speaker: Uni Blake

 Description: The environmental justice (EJ) movement arose from community concerns surrounding how people of color and/or low-socioeconomic status have borne the disproportionate impacts of environmental hazards, contributing to disease and health disparities.
 Risk assessors, risk modelers, and regulatory analysts are tasked with addressing these concerns and finding solutions to address environmental injustice.
 This workshop explores how the regulators, the scientific community, and the regulated community navigate the complex EJ landscape.